"U" Is for Undertow: Plot summary

 Michael's family finds evidence that Michael was out of town on his birthday, discrediting Michael and leaving Kinsey at a dead end.
-She commiserates with her landlord, Henry Pitts, who suggests the kidnappers may have been burying the ransom money, rather than the body.
+Her landlord, Henry Pitts, suggests the kidnappers may have been burying the ransom money, rather than the body.

 Michael claims to have seen one of the kidnappers at an Alcoholics Anonymous meeting and gives Kinsey a description.
 Kinsey reluctantly follows up, only to discover the man is respected local banker Walker McNally, son of veterinarian Walter McNally.
 The pieces fall into place: besides having had access to the dog's corpse, Walker's past as a drug dealer would likely have put him into contact with Greg Unruh.
 Kinsey identifies the second kidnapper as her former classmate, Jon Corso, Walker's best friend in high school.

 Walker calls Corso and says he is going to turn himself in for the kidnapping.
 Corso talks him into a small delay and then shoots and kills Michael.
 Kinsey heads to Jon's house, where she sees him leaving with suitcases, and follows him to a secluded meeting with Walker.
 She overhears Jon declare his intention to murder Walker and flee the country.
 When Kinsey reveals herself, Jon pulls a gun on her, but she shoots first and the two men are arrested.
 Mary Claire's body and the marked money are both recovered on Jon's family's property.
 It is revealed that Mary Claire died from an allergic reaction to Valium, which they used to keep her sedated during her kidnapping.

 The main storyline alternates with flashback chapters exploring the histories of the characters.
-An additional subplot details Kinsey's discovery that her grandmother had wanted to adopt her.
+An additional subplot details Kinsey's discovery that her grandmother had wanted to adopt her, in a parallel to Deborah and Patrick Unruh's adoption of their granddaughter Rain.

-Characters

-Kinsey Millhone: Private detective hired to investigate long ago memories of a burial.

 Critical reaction

 Sarah Weinman of the Los Angeles Times wrote that Grafton "has produced a better book each time out, and "U" is her most structurally complex, psychologically potent book to date.
 Marilyn Stasio of The New York Times wrote, "So has this reliable series lost its addictive appeal?
-Not at all — though it’s a shock to realize that the stories, set in a California coastal town in the 1980s, now read more like historical narratives than contemporary novels with a slight time lag.
-But it’s an object lesson in disciplined storytelling to watch Grafton manipulate that time frame to broaden the story and deepen the mystery."
+Not at all — though it's a shock to realize that the stories, set in a California coastal town in the 1980s, now read more like historical narratives than contemporary novels with a slight time lag.
+But it's an object lesson in disciplined storytelling to watch Grafton manipulate that time frame to broaden the story and deepen the mystery."